henrycatalinismith/ppl/site/news/utf8-fixed-and-more.md

 ---
 title: UTF-8 Fixed And More
 date: 2013-04-15
-layout: news
-section: news
-categories: [news]
 ---

-Over the weekend, in an uncharacteristically late night of coding, I finally put an end to that UTF-8 issue that had been preventing the [use of ppl with non-ASCII characters](https://github.com/hnrysmth/ppl/issues/17) such as ß or ñ.
+Over the weekend, in an uncharacteristically late night of coding, I finally put an end to that UTF-8 issue that had been preventing the [use of ppl with non-ASCII characters](https://github.com/hendotcat/ppl/issues/17) such as ß or ñ.
 My apologies to anyone who wanted to try ppl and couldn't during the *two entire months* that issue sat open.
 If it's any consolation, fixing it gave me many headaches.